-Houghton Mill Tea-room
+Houghton Mill Tea room

-Our menu includes:
+Our takeaway menu includes:

 - Freshly ground coffee, speciality teas and hot chocolate

 - Sausage rolls and pasties

 - Cold drinks and a range of snacks, crisps and confectionary

 We look forward to welcoming you back and know that you'll support us to make this a safe experience for everyone.
 For more information please click about how we are reopening our cafes and tea rooms please click here.

 Spring opening times: